facebook/relay/website/spec/Connections.md

 `PageInfo` must contain fields `hasPreviousPage` and `hasNextPage`, both of which return non-null booleans.
-It must also contain fields `startCursor` and `endCursor`, both of which return non-null opaque strings.
+It must also contain fields `startCursor` and `endCursor`, both of which return nullable opaque strings.

 `hasPreviousPage` is used to indicate whether more edges exist prior to the set defined by the clients arguments.
 If the client is paginating with